How we started

 The Council's members are influential women with expertise in a range of areas such as health, education, disability, business, government, social policy, agribusiness and the arts and include Aboriginal women and women from various cultural and ethnic backgrounds.

 The Office for Women provides executive support to the Premier's Council for Women.

 The Premier's Council for Women works at a strategic level to effect change.
 Its overarching role is to:

-- advise the Premier and Minister for the Status of Women
+- advise the Premier and Minister for Human Services

 - advocate on behalf of women

 - monitor how policies and programs impact on women.

 The Council is dedicated to continuous improvement and effective action.
 It commits time and effort to considering relevant issues and how to exercise influence and make an impact for South Australian women.

 Terms of reference

 The role and responsibilities of the Premier's Council for Women are to: